rumspeed/simple-side-tab/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Tested up to: 4.0
+* fix invalid HTML output of "0" when tab was set to open in a new window (hat tip allan23)

 = 1.1.0 =
 * FEATURE: option for left or right location for the tab
 * fix IE8 display issue. made conditional statement for IE8 and IE7